The Global State of CPS Security 2024: Business Impact of Disruptions

 Looking Ahead, What Challenges Do Security Teams Face with Regard to the XIoT?

-One of the most critical challenges security teams face is providing secure remote access to their evolving technology environments.
+One of the most critical challenges security teams face is providing secure access to their evolving technology environments.
 Digital transformation has made network boundaries more difficult to define, rendering traditional, perimeter-based approaches to cybersecurity obsolete.
 Not only are more employees working from home — new types of data are now moving through the cloud, from communications controlling industrial processes to medical images and sensitive patient data.
 Traditional, IT-centric VPNs were not designed to handle these complex use cases, and security teams need purpose-built technology to protect the complex and diverse set of assets within their organization's XIoT.

 As the network perimeter for operational environments such as manufacturing sites and healthcare facilities become increasingly difficult to define, security teams must adopt a zero-trust approach to protect assets through granular least-privilege access enforcement.
 In doing so, it's crucial to understand that zero trust is not a one-and-done, off-the-shelf solution that can simply be implemented in a "set it and forget it" manner.
 Rather, zero trust must be seen as a strategic approach leveraging multiple data points that provide context to enable risk-based decisions.

-Cybercriminals are well aware of the challenges security teams face in protecting their XIoT — which in addition to remote access, also visibility, threat detection, network segmentation, and vulnerability management.
+Cybercriminals are well aware of the challenges security teams face in protecting their XIoT — which in addition to remote access, also visibility, threat detection, network segmentation, and exposure management.
 And with the fifth anniversary of the NotPetya ransomware attack coming later this month, it's safe to say it's made a lasting impact on threat actors' shift from opportunistic attacks to a more deliberate, targeted, and strategic approach.
 Over the past year, we've seen targeted ransomware attacks disrupt operations across a wide range of industries, and the main takeaway for defenders should be the need for a thorough and comprehensive security strategy that covers their entire XIoT.

 Why Did Claroty Introduce xDome as The Latest Addition to its Portfolio?